semgrep/bento/README.md

 ```

 Bento’s Git hook can save the round-trip time involved with fixing a failed build if you’re using [Bento in CI](#running-bento-in-ci).

+## Bento Checks
+Bento targets popular frameworks (Flask, Requests, Boto 3), rather than entire languages (Python, JavaScript).
+Our work is inspired by framework-specific tools like [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react).

+Learn more about our custom checks at [checks.bento.dev](https://checks.bento.dev/).

 ## Help and Community
 Need help or want to share feedback?
 We’d love to hear from you!